lithekod/site-v2/website/pages/index_en.md

 <p>

-The fall meeting will take place on November 16th at 5.15 PM in Ada Lovelace (preliminary room). <a href="/meetings/en">A preliminary agenda has been published</a> and will be decided no later than November 9th.
+The fall meeting will take place on November 16th at 6.15 PM in Ada Lovelace.
+<a href="/meetings/en">The agenda has been
+published</a> and decided as of November 9th.

 </p>